 Yanghoon Cho, Independent Director.
 Mr. Cho has served as an independent director since May 20, 2020.
-Mr. Cho is a vice president at GiantChemical Co., Ltd., a chemical company based in Korea.
-From 1996 to 2019,

-Mr. Cho served as a mergers and acquisitions advisor for Korea Investment & Securities.
-From 2019 to 2020, Mr. Cho served as a partner for Jungjinserim Accounting Firm based in Korea.
+Mr. Cho is a partner at Jungjinserim Accounting Firm, an accounting firm based in Korea.
+From 1996 to 2019, Mr. Cho served as a mergers and acquisitions advisor for Korea Investment & Securities.
 Mr. Cho is a Korea Certified Public Accountant and received a Master of Business Administration from Yonsei University in 2005.
 Mr. Cho is sophisticated in financial matters, including financial statements and audits, and is a financial expert.